Studying classics

 Part of the poem in running script by Huang Tingjian (黄庭堅).

-A further benefit of the study of classics is that through it we learn about the calligraphers themselves, the periods in which they lived, and the materials they used.
+A further benefit of the study of classics is that through them we learn about the calligraphers themselves, the periods in which they lived, and the materials they used.
 Reading the commentaries on classics written by experts can reveal aspects that would otherwise not be obvious.
 For example, the Yuan-dynasty calligrapher Zhao Mengfu (趙孟頫) was admired by the Mongol emperor of China because he wrote in a very conservative style.
 The foreign emperor wanted to show the Han people that he respected their history and cultural traditions and thereby gain their support.
-As a result of the emperor’s favor, Zhao Mengfu’s calligraphy undoubtedly gained greater status than it would have done otherwise.
+As a result of the emperor’s favor, Zhao Mengfu’s calligraphy undoubtedly gained greater status than it would otherwise have done.

 Part of Epitaph for Chou E in regular script (楷書仇鍔墓誌銘巻, Japanese: kaisho-kyūgaku-boshimei-kan) by Zhao Mengfu (趙孟頫).